Tlasgit/scratchgame/README.md

-# Scratch Mini Game
+# Scratch Mini-Game

-Welcome to the Scratch Mini Game!
+Welcome to the Scratch Mini-Game!
 This project was created as part of Harvard's CS50 Introduction to Computer Science course.

 ## How to Play